Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_thoughtspot/getting_started_thoughtspot.md

 ### Sign up for a ThoughtSpot Free Trial

 Next, let’s sign-up for a ThoughtSpot Free Trial.
 Head over to the [sign-up page](https://www.thoughtspot.com/trial?utm=snowtstutorial) and complete the required fields.
 Select Snowflake as your Cloud Data Warehouse provider.
 This is not necessary, but does help us better understand trends in customer data usage.
-If you have already signed up with ThoughtSpot previously, but want to use the same email address, you can add a +1 to your email name, and still have it registered to your existing email.
-For example, let’s say I previously signed up with my work email address of [quinton.wall@acmecorp.com](mailto:quinton.wall@acmecorp.com).
-I could use [quinton.wall+1@acmecorp.com](mailto:quinton.wall+1@acmecorp.com) to satisfy the sign-up requirements and receive activation emails to my original email address.

 In a few minutes you should receive an activation email.
 Follow the instructions included to finish creating your Trial account.